saagyarko/saagyarko/README.md

 **saagyarko/saagyarko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on some data science projects
-- 🌱 I’m currently learning data science
-- 👯 I’m looking to collaborate on Projects of it sort
-- 🤔 I’m looking for help with data science
-- 💬 Ask me about Python and Javascript
 - 📫 How to reach me: agyarko005@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...